charlesrollin/tiny_search_engine/README.md

 However, posting lists do not have an homogeneous size (long-tail phenomenon) and their size directly depends on the size of the collection!
 Hence the simplicity of the current queues does not allow a "true" scalability.

-To fix this, one would check the size of each posting list before loading it in memory and expressed the capacity of the queues as an amount of bytes.
-This approach would work until even one posting list is too big to fit in memory.
+To fix this, one would check the size of each posting list before loading it in memory and would express the capacity of the queues as an amount of bytes.
+This approach will work until posting lists are too big to fit in memory individually.

 ## Performances